-Software vulnerabilities must be prevented, which requires you to have an understanding of the vulnerabilities definition.
+Software vulnerabilities must be identified and prevented, which requires you to have an understanding of the vulnerabilities definition.
 In this blog, you'll learn a software vulnerabilities definition, get a list of the top 10 software vulnerabilities, and tips on how to prevent software vulnerabilities.

 - What Causes Software Vulnerabilities?